bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

 the other five locations that we've allocated for use, we can simply add one to the value of the location with the dereference operator.
-In this case, the address of **Location 2** in the table above is simply one more than the value of `pointer_1` itself, `pointer + 1`.
-So we can put a value in the this location in the same way by indicating the correct address.
+In this case, the address of **Location 2** in the table above is simply one more than the value of `pointer_1` itself, `pointer_1 + 1`.
+So we can put a value in this location in the same way by indicating the correct address.

     *(pointer_1 + 1) = 5;